wp-plugins/robo-gallery/readme.txt

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

+= Is it possible to have different settings for hover and static interface elements? =

+Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= Is it possible to have different settings for hover and static interface elements? =

-Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option

-= How to define size of the gallery images thumbnails? =

-Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
-Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
-First of all you can define ratio values for gallery thumbnails.
-Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

 = How to hide titles of the gallery image in lightbox ? =